 Structure to Promote Information Disclosures and Dialogue

-The Company, through the partnership of the Representative Executive Officer & Co-President, management team, and the general managers of the departments set forth below, shall engage in investor relations activities, statutory disclosures, timely disclosures, disclosure of important decisions, and shareholder relation activities.
+The Company, through the partnership of the Representative Executive Officer & Co-President, management team, and the general managers of the departments set forth below, shall engage in investor relations activities, shareholder relations activities, statutory disclosures, timely disclosures, disclosure of important decisions.

 - Investor Relations Department